argoproj/argo-cd/docs/user-guide/config-management-plugins.md

 Argo CD allows integrating more config management tools using config management plugins.

+!!! warning
+    Plugins are granted a level of trust in the Argo CD system, so it is important to implement plugins securely.
+Argo CD administrators should only install plugins from trusted sources, and they should audit plugins to weigh their particular risks and benefits.

 ## Installing a CMP

 There are two ways to install a Config Management Plugin (CMP):